Bayernatoor/btc_self_custody/src/faqs/sparrow/sparrow_faq3.md

 <br>

-**3\.** Unless you've already got your own bitcoin blockchain node.
+**3\.** Unless you've already got your own bitcoin node.
 Using a **Public Server** is a fine way to get started.
 Later guides will touch on setting up a bitcoin node.
 Which will help increase your privacy.

 <br>